• Skip to main content

 sesame balls|chinasichuanfood.com

 Prepare two bowls: one with clean water and the other with sesame.
-Take one ball with one hand, quickly dip in water and then roll the ball in a sesame bowl with another hand.
+Take one ball with one hand, quickly dip it in water and then roll the ball in a sesame bowl with another hand.
 This is a personal tip to make the process easier.
 Press the balls several times so the sesame seeds can stick to the surface.
 Repeat to finish all the sesame balls.

 sesame balls|chinasichuanfood.com